jpaulm/fbp-etl/README.md

 `Step300` comprises 3 subnets: Extract, Transform, and Load, each of which contains all required parametric information, e.g. table names.
 The table password is held in a separate file.

-To run Step300.java from the command line, enter
+To run Step300.java from the command line, position to your `fbp-etl` directory, then enter

 <!-- `mvn dependency:purge-local-repository clean install`